Thank you for visiting the HONG KONG HP Store

-It’s a cross-platform game on mobile that must really be played to be understood.
+It’s a game that must be played to be understood.
 How you play and the choices you make determine what kind of ending occurs, and you might agonize over how best to balance your conscience and what you are willing to trade-off.

 The XCOM series of games are turn-based strategy/tactical action titles, set in a sci-fi world of aliens and spaceships and bases.
 They present the player with a “God’s eye view” of a sprawling installation that he or she must manage and build while fighting off enemy forces.
 The original game was released as a triple-A (AAA) title for Windows, PlayStation 3, and Xbox 360 in 2013.

 Oftentimes, when a big title like this is ported over for a mobile touch interface, the gameplay is modified or stripped down, or even changed altogether.
-It is very rare that a title makes the jump with the game playing exactly as it did on the consoles and platforms it was initially built for.
+A title rarely makes the jump with the game playing exactly as it did on the consoles and platforms it was initially built for.

 But XCOM: Enemy Within does it.
 The turn-based tactical gameplay translates well and intuitively to a finger-tap interface.
-And the game, for all intents and purposes, looks the same as it did on the consoles.
+And the game looks the same as it did on the consoles.
 This title, one of the best mobile strategy games out there, blurs the line between mobile and dedicated gaming platforms.

-The game itself is a tense strategy actioner that tasks the player to build and manage resources, use and deploy forces effectively, maximize damage to the enemy, and minimize casualties all while building new resources over time.
+The game itself is a tense strategy actioner that tasks the player to build and manage resources, use and deploy forces effectively, maximise damage to the enemy and minimize casualties all while building new resources over time.

 Turn-based and selection driven, the use of touch interface soon becomes second nature and the gameplay experience is virtually identical to the PC and home console versions.
 It is amazing what these thin little computers we carry around can do, and XCOM: Enemy Within is one of the titles that put this reality on full display.